An Introduction To

 Church and State

-Although Luther and Tyndale both advocated separation of church and state, they most certainly did not advocate a total separation of Christianity and state.
+Although Luther and Tyndale both advocated separation of church and state, they most certainly did not advocate a total removal of all Christian influence from the state.
 The idea of a secular society, and rulers who reject the Word of God, refusing to take what it says into account when framing laws, would be abhorrent to them.
-What they objected to were kings who condemned the Gospel, Popes who led armies, bishops who wielded political authority, and ecclesiastical courts with the power to try and sentence to death anyone who disagreed with the church.
+What they objected to were kings who condemned the Gospel, Popes who led armies, bishops who wielded political authority and ecclesiastical courts with the power to try and sentence to death anyone who disagreed with the church.

 The Church of Rome